Emperor 41 – 54 AD

 Claudius spent a good deal of his time personally attending to the building of the Port of Rome (the harbor of Ostia, the design of which provided inspiration for the building of St Peter’s at the Vatican).
 The purpose of this project was to end the grain shortages that had plagued Rome for many years.
 Claudius also substantially improved the water distribution system, which was started by his nephew Caligula, notably the Aqua Claudia, which was praised by the historian Frontinus, calling it the “Opus Magnificentissime Consummatum.”
 The daily volume of the spring water collected by the Aqua Claudia amounted to 4,607 quinariae, of which there was a reserve of 1,600 quinariae always available.
 The water from the aqueduct, which was slightly over 43 miles long, reached Rome on August 1st, 52 AD, the birthday of Claudius.
 The aqueduct Anio Novus, which was started by Caligula in 38 AD, was also completed by Claudius four years later.
 It was over 54 miles long.
 The completion of these two aqueducts by Claudius increased the water supply of Rome by approximately 30 percent.
 An inscription above the Porta Maggiore read that Claudius “took charge of the waters of the Claudia, leading them into the city from the springs called Caeruleus and Curtius at a distance of forty-five thousand feet at his own expense.”

 Claudius was an unfortunate husband.
-At the age of 15 he was betrothed to Aemilia Lepida, the daughter of Augustus’ granddaughter—the younger Julia.
+At the age of 15, he was betrothed to Aemilia Lepida, the daughter of Augustus’ granddaughter—the younger Julia.
 The match was called off when her parents fell out of favor at court.
 The next in line was his betrothal to Livia Medullina, who died on the day of their wedding.
 Claudius’ first wife was Plautia Urgulanilla, whom he divorced in 24 AD for adultery and suspicion of murder.
-Their son Claudius Drusus choked on a pear after throwing in the air and trying to catch it in is mouth.
+Their son Claudius Drusus choked on a pear after throwing it in the air and trying to catch it in his mouth.
 Their daughter, Claudia was disowned while still a child.

 Aelia Paetina was Claudius’ next wife.
 She bore him a daughter they named after Claudius’ mother, Antonia.
 Claudius divorced her in 38 AD in order to marry the more prestigious Valeria Messalina, who was then only 18 years old when Claudius was 50.
 She bore Claudius two children, Tiberius Claudius Germanicus, later called Britannicus following his father’s conquest of Britain, and a daughter named Octavia.

-Messalina became a ruthless Empress who plotted, manipulated Claudius and had rivals executed, including a number of distinguished senators.
+Messalina became a ruthless Empress who plotted, manipulated Claudius, and had rivals executed, including a number of distinguished senators.
 One of her victims was Julia Livilla, the sister of Caligula, who came back from exile in 41 AD only to be sent back again to be murdered.

 In addition to the plots and murders of Messalina, she is perhaps best known to history for her adulteries.
 Her lovers were numerous—from influential senators to mere actors.
 Her orgies were even famous.
 But Messalina finally went too far.
 While Claudius was at Ostia, Messalina openly married one of her lovers, Gaius Silius, in October of 48 AD.
-It was most likely an open attempt at a coup d’etat, but certainly she could not have been thinking clearly.
+It was most likely an open attempt at a coup d’etat, but certainly, she could not have been thinking clearly.
 Confusion emerged with many fearing to take sides.
 Claudius’s faithful secretary, Narcissus, saved the day by rushing Claudius to the safety of the praetorian camp where Silius was dragged before him and executed.
 Messalina was also executed without being given the opportunity of an audience with Claudius, fearing that she would once again manipulate him in her favor.

 Claudius & Agrippina Jr Aureus